prometheus/docs/content/docs/operating/security.md

 version, the TLS support on the projects should enable you to build a secure tunnel between the servers and reverse proxies with special settings.

-Server-side Basic Authentication is also supported.
+HTTP Basic Authentication is also supported.
 In such a case, usernames and passwords are provided in the same configuration file as the TLS configuration.
 Basic Authentication can be used without TLS, but it will then expose usernames and passwords over the network.